Fisixus/SpaceAdventure3D/README.md

 Planets: Drawn as colorful spheres with white circles.

 Space Station: Drawn as a grey sphere.
+Moreover it turns around itself.

 Compass: Drawn as a tetrahedron.